discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-We'll use `.push()` on the `data` variable to append the info we want and then DM it to the message author once we're done.
+You can use `.push()` on the `data` variable to append the info you want and then DM it to the message author once you're done.

 Inside the if statement, this is all you'll need: